dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-messaging/dotnet-messaging-pubsub-usage.md

 ## Lifetime management

 A `DaprPublishSubscribeClient` is a version of the Dapr client that is dedicated to interacting with the Dapr Messaging API.
-It can be registered alongside a `DaprClient` without issue.
+It can be registered alongside a `DaprClient` and other Dapr clients without issue.

 It maintains access to networking resources in the form of TCP sockets used to communicate with the Dapr sidecar and implements
 `IAsyncDisposable` to support the eager cleanup of resources.